ehagerty/sctools/README.md

-On Linux, udev rules for the converter will also be installed in ``$(sysconfdir)/udev/rules.d`` which will give cause the converter to be owned by the ``plugdev`` group, with permissions of 0660.
+On Linux, udev rules for the converter will also be installed in ``$(sysconfdir)/udev/rules.d`` which will give cause the converter to be owned by the ``input`` group, with permissions of 0660.
 Thus, you may want to pass ``--sysconfdir=/etc`` to configure.

 Looking up Keys